groupon/testium/API.md

 Waits `timeout` milliseconds
 for the browser to be
 at the specified `path`.

+`path` can be a String, or a Regular Expression.

 ```coffee
 # waits up to one second for path to be "/products"